librasteve/raku-Physics-Measure/README.md

 - From the root directory run *jupyter-notebook*
 2. Jupyter Notebook hosted on Binder
 - Click this badge => [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/p6steve/perl6-Physics-Measure/)
-- If you are the first to build e.g. a new version this can take 30 mins or so and the Binder browser UI may lose hope - please just be patient (do not reload as this restarts the build)
+*If you are the first to build e.g. a new version this can take 30 mins or so and the Binder browser UI may lose hope - please just be patient (do not reload as this restarts the build) ...*
-- If not, go to <mybinder.org> and paste this url <https://github.com/p6steve/perl6-Physics-Measure>, then the ./Dockerfile will be used to (re)build and run on Jupyter at Binder

 # Inspired by
 * Brian Duggan's perl6 jupyter-notebook at <https://github.com/bduggan/p6-jupyter-kernel>